 Bill of Material

-By default, the BOM table contains only three columns; the number, the name and the number of inserts in the assembly.
+By default, the BOM table contains 3 columns; the number, the name and the number of inserts in the assembly.

-Use the Configure option of the BmBom command to add more columns; Description, Density, Volume, Mass, Material, Thickness (for sheet metal parts) and Parameters (for inserts of parametric components).
+Use the Configure option of the BmBom command to add more columns; Description, Density, Volume, Mass, Material, Thickness (for sheet metal parts), and Parameters (for parametric components).

-It is possible to add any built-in property of components, instances and corresponding block references to the BOM table.
+It is possible to add any built-in component property, instances and block references to the BOM table.
 Custom formula fields are also supported.
 This is because BOM tables are based on DataExtraction technology.

 BOM with Density, Volume, and Mass.

-Multiple inserts of the same parametric component are grouped in separate BOM rows dependant on the values of their parameters.
+Multiple inserts of the same parametric component are grouped in separate BOM rows dependant on value.

 Filter a BOM table

 It is possible to filter parts that will form the Bill of Material.
-Filter in the same way as the DataExtraction command: First, all parts in the assembly of the required level (top, bottom or hierarchical) are matched against the filter expression.
+Filter in the same way as the DataExtraction command: First, all parts in the assembly, at the required level (top, bottom or hierarchical), are matched against the filter expression.
 Then, only those parts that have passed the filter will be included in the BOM.

-The filtering expression may not refer to BOM columns and must refer to instance properties because filtering happens before the BOM actually formed.
+The filter expression may not refer to BOM columns because BricsCAD filters before the BOM is generated.
 For example, it is possible to create a filter for all standard parts because Is standard is a normal property of the component.
 However, it is not possible to create a filter to filter out all parts with a quantity greater than 1.

 The filter expression for a BOM should follow the same syntax as the filter in .dxd files (see Edit Data Extraction Definition (.dxd) Files for more details).